Top 7 Earth Trek Shows of the Seventies

 You might have had a little more luck with independent UHF stations, although what you would most likely get is a Kaiju show from Japan or something by Gerry Anderson, not that that was at all bad you understand, (I’ll save those shows for another post).

 But around the mid-seventies, things picked up a little.
 By a little, I mean very little.
 Star Trek had gone from canceled show to pop culture behemoth.
-So, there was clearly an interest in speculative fiction emerging with the younger generations.
-But TV executives in the Seventies had cut their teeth in the Fifties.
+So, there was clearly an interest in speculative fiction emerging with proto-Generation X. But TV executives in the Seventies had cut their teeth in the Fifties.
 Cop shows, hospital shows, variety shows those were all fine but sci-fi was a needlessly expensive unknown so far as they were concerned.

 But they couldn’t argue with success either.
 So something like Star Trek but without those godawful pricey spaceships scenes might just fill the bill.
 It was worth a try.